Copy These 16 Decorating Tricks From Hotel Rooms to Make Your Home Totally Lovely

 Make it a pleasure to inhale

 The most thoughtful hotels know that scent, although unseen, is a critically important element of every room.
 Their cleaning staffs use decent-smelling products, they select shampoos and soaps with appealing scents, they display fresh flowers in their lobbies, and they may even infuse the air with a subtle fragrance or give out fresh-baked cookies.
 Your home doesn’t have to smell like the cosmetics department of a department store, but it should smell good, whatever that means to you.
-Research shows these smells make people happy.

 Choose curtains for your windows